Book Studies

 Include Me connects each book study and accompanying lessons to the Pennsylvania Academic Standards.

-SEE OUR SUMMER 2023 BOOK STUDIES!
+SEE OUR SPRING 2025 BOOK STUDIES!

 (click on an area below to view)